Planning a visit to Rome’s Colosseum in 2026?

 Should I worry about my belongings at the Colosseum?

 You do not need to panic, but you should be alert.
-Use a secure bag, keep phones out of back pockets, and stay aware in crowds.
+Use a secure bag, keep phones and wallets out of easy-reach pockets, and be more careful around queues, viewpoints, public transport, and crowded sidewalks outside the monument.

 Learn how to protect your belongings.